leafo/lapis/docs/html_generation.md

 ### `Widget:include(other_class)`

-Class method that copies the methods from another class into this widget.
-Useful for mixin in shared functionality across multiple widgets.
+Makes the methods and properties from another class available on the widget class.
+This can be used to implement a form a multiple inheritance for sharing code across many widgets without having to change the parent-class.

+The argument `other_class` can either be a reference to a class, or a string.
+If it's a string, it will be passed to `require`.
+The module should return a class to be included.

 ```moon
 class MyHelpers